PAVANTEJ-05/seeds/README.md

 # YieldSage 🚀

-Welcome to **YieldSage** – your all-in-one decentralized finance (DeFi) dashboard! 🎉 This project offers an innovative platform for crypto enthusiasts, featuring an AI-powered DeFi Assistant, a Top Liquidity Pools Explorer, and AI Price Predictions —all designed to elevate your crypto journey. 💰🤖
+Welcome to **YieldSage** – your all-in-one decentralized finance (DeFi) dashboard! 🎉 This project offers an innovative platform for crypto enthusiasts, featuring an AI-powered DeFi Assistant, a Top Liquidity Pools Explorer, and Crypto Price Predictions & Analysis —all designed to elevate your crypto journey. 💰🤖

 -Deployed  link: [SONIC](https://sonic-inky.vercel.app/)
 ## Table of Contents